kkholst/mets/README.md

 ```

 and we can get standard errors for predictions based on the influence functions of
-the baseline and the regression coefiicients
+the baseline and the regression coefiicients (these are used in the predict function)

 ```{r}
 baseid <- IIDbaseline.cifreg(fg,time=40)